 A simple majority of affirmative votes cast at the Meeting is required to pass the resolutions described herein.
-If there are more nominees for election as directors or appointment of the Company's auditor than there are vacancies to fill, those nominees receiving the greatest number of votes will be elected or appointed, as the case may be, until all such vacancies have been filled.
-If the number of nominees for election or appointment is equal to the number of vacancies to be filled, all such nominees will be declared elected or appointed by acclamation.
+In respect of the election of directors, if there are more nominees for election as directors than there are vacancies to fill, those nominees receiving the greatest number of votes will be elected, until all such vacancies have been filled.
+If the number of nominees for election is equal to the number of vacancies to be filled, all such nominees will be declared elected or appointed by acclamation.